-Students who need a free elective credit slot to complete a concentration or for other reason may choose to register for FE 470: Clinical Pastoral Education for 0 credits.
+\Instead of taking CPE for credit, students who need a free elective credit slot to complete a concentration or for other reason may choose to register for FE 470: Clinical Pastoral Education for 0 credits.
 In this case, students are responsible for paying tuition directly to the accredited center and will not be billed CTS tuition.
-Send your letter of acceptance to the Registrar.
-Indicate that you are taking the unit for 0 credits.
-Upon completion of the unit, send your Certificate of Completion to the Registrar and your Supervisor's Final Evaluation to the Director of Theological Field Education.
+If you choose to do this, send your letter of acceptance to the Registrar and indicate that you are taking the unit for 0 credits.
+Opting to take CPE for 0 credits changes the number of overall electives in your program from 6 to 7.
+One CPE unit will be recorded on your transcript and the course will show as 0 credits, and will not fulfill one of the elective requirements.
+If you are taking CPE for 0 credits, upon completion of the unit, send your Certificate of Completion to the Registrar and your Supervisor's Final Evaluation to the Director of Theological Field Education.
+CTS will only use one unit of CPE.
+Additional units will not be recorded or counted toward one's degree.

-4. At the completion of the unit, send Certificate of Completion to the Office of the Registrar and send Supervisor's Final Evaluation to the Director of Theological Field Education.

-5. Completion of your required unit of CPE will be noted on your transcript and you willreceive a grade of P from the Office of the Registrar.
+- 4. At the completion of the unit, send Certificate of Completion to the Office of the Registrar and send Supervisor's Final Evaluation to the Director of Theological Field Education. - 5.
+Once the above steps are complete, your required unit of CPE will be noted on your transcript and you willreceive a grade of P from the Office of the Registrar.